Lavender Menace Bookshop: Book seizures

 Similarly to other LGBT bookshops of the time, such as Gay's the Word in London, the Lavender Menace Bookshop lost much of its stock to book seizures by the UK government's Customs and Excise.
 In 1984, officers seized 26 books from the Lavender Menace shop, and a shipment of books worth £250 that were destined for an Edinburgh Festival Fringe reading was detained at Prestwick Airport.
 Further stock from America was impounded at the docks.
 The shop's founders circumvented this for a time by addressing their deliveries to Miss Marianne Woods and Miss Jane Pirie, two notable lesbians who lived in Edinburgh in the early 19th century, and sending them to private addresses.
 They were eventually discovered, although Nielsen noted in an interview that "I was just happy that their names should be remembered – even by customs men at the docks".
 In 1985, the shop instigated an effort to raise £400 towards a campaign by Gay's the Word bookshop in London to defend the shop's owners against charges related to the importing of allegedly "indecent" books which had been seized at customs.

 West & Wilde

 In 1987, the shop moved to Dundas Street, and the name was changed to West & Wilde, after the writers Vita Sackville-West and Oscar Wilde.
-Sigrid Nielsen was not involved in this next phase of the bookshop, which was run by Bob Orr and Raymond Rose.
+Sigrid Nielsen was not officially involved in this next phase of the bookshop, which was run by Bob Orr and Raymond Rose.
 In 1994 a campaign by the bookshop raised funds of £10,000 to continue its work as both a bookshop and community centre.
 However, the bookshop closed permanently in 1997 due to financial difficulties, with Nielsen citing the stocking of LGBT books by mainstream shops and the increasing popularity of buying books over the internet.
 Nielsen said in an interview, "we just couldn’t afford to discount books, and, of course, Waterstones could.
 That undermined the idea of people coming to us first.
 And the internet was just beginning to take off as well."